hari672/Numerical-Methods/README.md

 # Numerical-Methods
-This is my first Git Repository.
+This is my first Git Repository for coding Numerical methods in C.